blackbirdcrew/BLOG/_posts/2019-08-16-recursion-in-apex.md

    * Any use of Apex Database.update(records,false); True also for the other Database.xxx methods.
    * Bulk, SOAP, or REST APIs that either default AllOrNone to false or set explicitly if available.

-The way salesforce platform behaves is the following:

 *The way Salesforce Platform works is that if a batch insert fails due to one or more records failure and if allOrNone is set to false (which is default for data loader), the platform re-triggers another insert operation with a new batch which contains only the valid/good records (in this case all records except the last one).
 This second insert operation is actually responsible for inserting the valid records.
 The first one does not insert any records.*

 ### **What happens when we have this kind of insertion/update of records and a workflow rule that updates them?**